mjonuschat/danger-klipper/docs/Dockable_Probe.md

   The position of the toolhead is restored to the position prior to the attach/detach movements.
 See table below.

+- `post_detach_gcode:`\
+ _Optional_\
+ If supplied, this gcode is run after moving away to the dock, but before restoring position.
+It is intended to be general purpose/use case.

+- `activate_gcode:`\
+ _Optional_\
+ If supplied, this gcode is run after moving away to the dock, but after restoring position (if defined).
+It is intended to be general purpose/use case.

+- `deactivate_gcode:`\
+ _Optional_\
+ If supplied, this gcode is run before moving to attach probe.
+  It is intended to be general purpose/use case.

 | Command                 | Module            | restore_th=True | restore_th=False | notes                          |
 | ----------------------- | ----------------- | --------------- | ---------------- | ------------------------------ |
 | ATTACH_PROBE            | dockable_probe.py | True            | False            |                                |